-Military sexual trauma (MST) often causes posttraumatic stress disorder (PTSD).
+Military sexual trauma (MST) often causes post-traumatic stress disorder (PTSD), clinical depression, chronic anxiety, and other mental disorders.

-This article provides advice for veterans filing or appealing an MST-related disability compensation claim, including suggestions on how to best prepare for the PTSD exam (C&P exam).
+This article provides advice for veterans filing or appealing an MST-related disability compensation claim, including suggestions on how to best prepare for the C&P exam.

 Get help, particularly if you are in crisis.